CSC207-2022F-UofT/course-project-wanna-date/README.md

 # Instructions to Run the Program
-To run the program go to AphroditeApp in UI section and run the main function.
+To run the program go to AphroditeApp that was stored in account package of the UI package and run the main function.
 This will bring you to register/login page.
-Then after you register or log in you will be taken to the main page where you can choose to search/filter show recommendation or open the messaging feature.
+Then after you register or log in you will be taken to the main page where you can choose to search/filter show recommendation, open the messaging feature and user history.

 # Project Template